iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 ## Account Approaches

-In [wallet.rs](../../welcome.md), we use an account model so you can create an account for each of your users.
-Another approach would be to use one account and generate multiple addresses, which you can then link to the users in your database.
-The wallet library is designed to be as flexible as possible to back up any of your use cases.
+In [wallet.rs](../../welcome.md), you can use an account model to [create an account for each user](#multi-account-approach) or [use one account and generate multiple addresses](#single-account-approach), which you can then link to the users in your database.
+The wallet library is as flexible as possible and can back up any of your use cases.

 Since addresses are reusable, they can be mapped to your users in a clear and concise way: